-- Leagues must play a minimum of a 12-game season. - All-Star players must have played in at least 10 of the scheduled games prior to May 29, 2022. - The League State Tournament may be used to help satisfy the 10-game rule for 16Uand 18U. - NOTE: Parks that have girls playing on High School and/or Middle School teams may waive the "One Pre-Area Tournament Requirement". - They may go straight to the Area Tournament.
-(This should apply to 16U & 18U). - These teams may be announced no later than seven (7) days prior to the Area Tournament. - Teams will consist of a maximum of 15 players. - All-Star teams must participate in at least one (1) Pre-Area Tournament, plus the Area Tournament to qualify for the "ALL AMERICAN YOUTH SPORTS ALL-STAR STATE CHAMPIONSHIP TOURNAMENT". - If a player is selected for her home park's All-Star team, she cannot decline and then accept a position on an interleague park's All-Star team.
-Players who accept a position on an interleague park's All-Star team must not have been offered a position with their home park's team. - All-Star players must choose to play all-stars or travel ball.
+- The League State Tournament may be used to help satisfy the 10-game rule for 16U and 18U. - NOTE: Parks that have girls playing on High School and/or Middle School teams may waive the "One Pre-Area Tournament Requirement". - They may go straight to the Area Tournament.
+(This should apply to 16U & 18U). - These teams may be announced no later than seven (7) days prior to the Area Tournament. - Teams will consist of a maximum of 15 players. - All-Star teams must participate in at least one (1) Pre-Area Tournament, plus the Area Tournament to qualify for the "ALL AMERICAN YOUTH SPORTS ALL-STAR STATE CHAMPIONSHIP TOURNAMENT". - All-Star players must choose to play all-stars or travel ball.
 Players cannot play both.
-This decision must be made before the all-star program starts and continues until it ends. - Pickups for All-Star teams can come from a max of three (3) parks.
-EXAMPLE: an All-Star team can consist of players from your park plus a maximum of two (2) other parks with which you interleague.
+This decision must be made before the all-star program starts and continues until it ends.
+An individual team's "start date" is when it plays its first All-Star tournament. - 2.
+FORMAT- format for any ALL-STAR tournament is subject to change based on number of teams, field availability, adverse weather or for any other reason determined by your Director. - Points will be given in the Pre-Areas to determine your seeding in the Area tournament. - All teams participating in any Pre-Area tournament will receive 50 points for participation and points for placement in each tournament. - Format for Pre-Areas will be a 2-pool to single elimination with layered bracket.
+The purpose of the Pre-Areas tournaments is for every player on each's team's roster to play. - Seeding for Pre-Areas (pool to bracket):